TeeNemz/LITA-CAPSTONE-RETAIL-STORE-SALES-DATA/README.md

 It was observed that February has the highest revenue in both 2023 and 2024, with a revenue of $247,500 and $288,800 for 2023 and 2024 respectively
 This can be attributed to Post-Holiday Sales.
 Many retailers run clearance and discount events to move leftover inventory from the holiday season, hence attracting bargain hunters.

+Additionally, new spring collections may be launching thus sparking fresh interest.
+Also Valentine Day is in February, Apparel is often a popular gift choice for Valentine's Day, boosting sales of items like shirts, hats, and socks.

 #### SUGGESTIONS